 Once done, always remember to clean and dry the cashews before putting them in the blender.

-If you love no-bake vegan desserts I highly recommend you try our following recipes
+If you love raw vegan desserts, I highly recommend you try our following recipes.

 Blueberry cheesecake layer